AyushShahh/creditcard/README.md

 # Credit card validation
-Credit card number validation using Luhn's algorithm in C. Implemented all other basic built-in required functions except `printf()`, `fgets()`, and `strtoul()` by myself for improving skill and logic.
+Credit card number validation using Luhn's algorithm in C. Implemented all other basic built-in required functions except `printf()`, `fgets()`, and `strtol()` by myself for improving skill and logic.
 Currently supports validation of Visa, American Express and majority of MasterCard credit cards.
-The program correctly validates majority of Visa, American Express and MasterCard test credit cards provided for testing on [PayPal Developer](https://developer.paypal.com/api/nvp-soap/payflow/integration-guide/test-transactions/#standard-test-cards) site.
+The program correctly validates majority of Visa, American Express and MasterCard test credit cards provided for testing on [PayPal Developer](https://developer.paypal.com/api/nvp-soap/payflow/integration-guide/test-transactions/#link-creditcardnumbersfortesting) site.

 Main logic and Luhn's algorithm is in `credit.c` file.
 All other implemented functions are in `digit.c` file and their declarations are in `digit.h` header file.